dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

 ```
 Here, we just keep sending the commands in a loop that runs until you close the node from terminal (by pressing Ctrl+C for example).

-**Note**: Ig you want to stop the rover, just kill the node by pressing Ctrl+C. It will move back to manual control mode.
+**Note**: If you want to stop the rover, just kill the node by pressing Ctrl+C. It will move back to manual control mode.